kurmasz-assignments/cis343-term-paper-v1/README.md

   - Categories: At least 22 Ms or better; All 24 categories P or better
   - Two revisions, maximum

-I suggest you have a complete, polished draft ready to submit by ***Wednesday, 30 November***.
+I suggest you have a complete, polished draft ready to submit by ***Wednesday, 12 April***.
-Your final submission is due by ***Monday, 12 December, at <u>8:00 a.m.</u>***.
+Your final submission is due by ***Monday, 24 April, at <u>8:00 a.m.</u>***.
 It could take up to 72 hours to receive feedback from a submission.
 Plan accordingly.
-(For example, if you submit a revision on Friday, 9 December, I may not have time to provide feedback by the final deadline.
-Similarly, if you don't make your first complete submission by 5 December, there may not be enough time to make two sets of revisions.
+(For example, if you submit a revision on Friday, 21 April, I may not have time to provide feedback by the final deadline.
+Similarly, if you don't make your first complete submission by 12 April, there may not be enough time to make two sets of revisions.

 Your final letter grade in the course will be at most one letter grade higher than your letter grade on this term paper.